shivam7898/PYxR/docs/p01-Introduction.md

 ### Assignment Operator

 - Python uses 'equal to' " = " as assignment operator
-- R uses equal to " <- " as assignment operator
+- R uses 'left arrow' " <- " as assignment operator
   - In R, while the " = " can be used for assignment, its usage for assignment is highly discouraged because it may behave differently under certain subtle conditions which are difficult to debug
   - Convention is to use " = " only during function calls for arguments association (syntactic token)